mgrove36/comp1206-ecschat/README.md

 This application is a Maven JavaFX project with a modern interface and compatability with multiple platforms.

+Note that this application will only run on the University of Southampton network.

 ## Showcase

 ![Login screen](screenshots/login.png "Login screen")